 Afternoon: Summertime visitors might consider taking the kids to local Spray Pads, a fun way to beat the heat!
 Those visiting other times of the year, might enjoy one of the local playgrounds, particularly Tumbleweed Regional Park, especially Tumbleweed Ranch which offers a glimpse into Chandler’s past and has Playtopia, a huge playground under a shade structure.

 Morning: Enjoy one of the parks you haven’t visited yet.
 Stroll the trails and capture photos of native plants and wildlife.

 Afternoon: Visit a local museum that fits your family’s interests.

-- Arizona Railway Museum, dedicated to preserving southwestern railway history, this museum offers free admission to the yard.
+- Arizona Railway Museum, at 330 E. Ryan Road, is dedicated to preserving southwestern railway history.
+This museum offers free admission to the yard.
 Explore train cars or the caboose for a small fee.
 Open weekends only, September to May.

-- Chandler Museum tells the story of Dr. A. J. Chandler, a veterinarian who created the town in the early 1900s.
-Discover Chandler history from a distinctly local perspective.
+- Chandler Museum shares the story of Chandler, “from A to Z.” Discover Chandler history from a distinctly local perspective.

 - Opened in 2004, the Huhugam Heritage Center opened to the public to preserve and display tribal artifacts and art.
 The museum is open to the public and includes traveling art and history exhibits.
 The landscaping and architecture of the center is as much a part of its story as the artifacts it preserves.